AlexSikilinda/alexsikilinda.github.io/_posts/2018-12-27-linq-mind-map.md

 [Open in full resolution.](/public/images/mindmaps/LINQ.jpg)

-More mind maps which can be usefull for .NET learners.
+More mind maps which can be useful for .NET learners.

 LINQ is an important topic, and understanding its concepts is crucial.